 Phase 5: Discernment & Mutual Selection

 The Search Committee will receive the names of applicants in early January 2021.
 The Search Committee will conduct a first round of video interviews.
-Several candidates will be invited for an in-person Precandidate Weekend in February or March, which will include an in-depth interview, tours of the church and area, and a sermon preached at a neutral pulpit (a separate UU church).
+Several candidates will be invited for a Precandidate Weekend in February or March, which will include an in-depth interview, tours of the church and area, and a sermon preached at a neutral pulpit (a separate UU church).
+This weekend is usually held in-person, but this year will be conducted entirely virtually.
 The Search Committee will make an offer to one candidate on April 1, 2021.

 The Search Committee is bound by confidentiality, particularly during this phase of the process.
 They can be transparent about the progress on the timeline – that our record is live, that we’ve received names – but will not share any information about the candidates.